MicrosoftDocs/win32/desktop-src/shell/how-to-suppress-and-control-visibility.md

 ---
-Description: This topic tells you how to control verb visibility.
+description: This topic tells you how to control verb visibility.
 title: How to Suppress and Control Verb Visibility ms.topic: article ms.date: 05/31/2018